 - Off-street parking areas are encouraged to be located below grade. - 2.
 Parking should be provided in accordance with the minimum requirements of the Zoning By-law.
 To promote the use of alternative modes of transportation, the provision of a surplus of parking is discouraged.
-Reasonable reductions to the parking requirements of the Zoning By-law maybe considered through a Minor Variance or Zoning By-law Amendment application or through the City's Cashin-Lieu of Parking By-law with the provision of appropriate transportation demand management measures.

-- 4. Bicycle parking and/or storage facilities should be provided for all multiresidential, mixed use, commercial, institutional, and industrial buildings to encourage cycling as a viable alternative mode of transportation.
+Reasonable reductions to the parking requirements of the Zoning By-law may be considered through a Minor Variance or Zoning By-law Amendment application or through the City's Cashin-Lieu of Parking By-law with the provision of appropriate transportation demand management measures. - 3.
+Shared parking facilities are encouraged where possible. - 4.
+Bicycle parking and/or storage facilities should be provided for all multiresidential, mixed use, commercial, institutional, and industrial buildings to encourage cycling as a viable alternative mode of transportation.
 It should be sheltered, where feasible, and located near building entrances where visual surveillance can be maximized.
 See Section 3.4.2 Bicycle Circulation and Parking. - 5.
 Preferential parking for energy efficient vehicles, carpooling, car share services, and vehicle charging stations are encouraged.